UoMMScRobotics/UOMDocumentationForLeoRover/Task06_Using_Sensors/RealSenseCamera.md

 <h1 align="center"> Using Realsense with ROS2 </h1>
-This section is dedicated to the installation and usage of Realsense Camera on your NUC.
-Once you complete this section, you will be able to visualize Depth and RGB data with Rviz and Realsense-Viewer.
+This section is dedicated to the installation and usage of Realsense Camera.
+Once you complete this section, you will be able to visualise Depth and RGB data with Rviz and Realsense-Viewer.

 ---